The Importance of Church

 What a great encouragement that if we just show up consistently and seek to care for others, God will bring blessing into our life through His chosen instrument to edify us – His Church.

-In the coming two months, we are kicking off two new home-groups.
+In the coming two months, we are kicking off two new home groups.
 Some reading this need to contact Pastor Gary and give home groups a try this semester.
 As always, there are many opportunities at Hope to show-up, care for one another, and serve together.
 We have a Mini-Conference on July 26 about living a lifestyle of evangelism.
 These Mini-Conferences are great training, but also great relational opportunities as well.
 We also have a Women’s Camp August 23-24.
 These two upcoming events are both incredible opportunities to “grow in COMMUNITY”.
 Finally, make it a goal for your family as the new school year starts up – show up consistently for church Sunday morning, for youth events, and seek the good of others!

 ~Pastor Randy

-Come join us for prayer and praise on Wednesday, June 25!
+Come join us for prayer and praise on Wednesday, July 30!

 Lauren Cerrone